 Authentication Transaction Sequence Number field is(#Ed) set to X+1.

-Status code indicates the processing status.
+Status Code field(#1435) indicates the processing status.

-The Length of Encapsulation field indicates the length of the Encapsulation field.
+(#1436)

-The encapsulation field (if present) carries EAPOL PDU.
+The Encapsulation(#1429) field (if present) carries an(#1434) EAPOL PDU.

 Once the processing is complete, the authentication originator or the authentication responder sends the Authentication frame to its peer (if needed by the EAP method).
 If the processing status returned in the frame was not SUCCESS, the authentication originator or the authentication responder shall terminate the authentication.